-10See the Annex by Keppler in Ellerman et al. (2010) for a review of this and other studies.
+4See the Annex by Keppler in Ellerman et al. (2010) for a review of this and other studies.

-emissions markets, and has indeed been the subject of a more general literature.
+The relevance of identifying the pass-through rate in the presence of cost shocks extends beyond emissions markets, and has indeed been the subject of a more general literature.
 From a theoretical perspective, the effects of cost changes on prices cannot be determined, as discussed in Besanko et al. (2005) and Weyl and Fabinger (2012).
 Empirically, several settings have been examined to answer this question.
 A big part of the literature has exploited changes in currency exchange rates to examine the relevance of pass-through, as they can provide exogenous variation in costs (Goldberg and Hellerstein, 2008).
 Some papers have focused on the incidence of taxes, also as a way to measure the effects of observable cost changes.
 For instance, exploiting the variation in gasoline taxes, Marion and Muehlegger (2011) provide evidence of full pass-through in the gasoline retail market.
 Bonnet et al. (2013) have analyzed the incidence of vertical contracts on pass-through rates using a structural model.
 As noted by Weyl and Fabinger (2012), "broader empirical work on the range of pass-though rates and their relationship to more-easily-observable industry features remains extremely limited."
-This work contributes to this line of research.
+This work aims at contributing to this line of research.